How to bring some seasonal magic to your expat posting in Abu Dhabi

 Festive afternoon Teas in Abu Dhabi

-A new sensation in Abu Dhabi is enjoying an afternoon tea in the lead up to Christmas, why not try some of this offering:
+A new sensation in Abu Dhabi is enjoying an afternoon tea in the lead up to Christmas, with all sorts of bite-sized festive-themed treats you’re sure to get into the Christmas spirit.
+Afternoon tea needs to be booked at least 24 hours in advance.

-Shopping for presents and supplies in Abu Dhabi
+Shopping for gifts and supplies in Abu Dhabi

-Yes, you can get Christmas decorations and supplies in the UAE.
-Maybe not as plentiful as over countries, but you don’t have to dig far to get them!
+Yes, you can get Christmas decorations and other supplies in the UAE.
+They may not be as plentiful as in some other countries but you do not have to dig deep to find the.
+Year on year more and more is becoming available.

-As for Christmas present for the kids – don’t suppose you’ve got anyone arriving from overseas shortly?
+As for Christmas presents for the kids – don’t suppose you’ve got anyone arriving from overseas shortly?
 While we have plentiful malls with international brands, expect to pay top dollar.

 Related Reading: 15 Christmas Facts and Traditions around the world